 Whether you charge a client sales tax depends on the business you run.
 In general, creative services will not have to worry about sales tax since they offer a service.
 However, say your client orders and receives something physical like a photo album or thumb drive of images.
 At this point, your photos have become products.
 A good rule of thumb is to charge your photography service as one item without sales tax and charge the product separately with sales tax included.

 6. How I Handle Accounting on a Regular Basis

 For most photographers, it’s not realistic to do bookkeeping every day.
-However, it’s best to sort your photography business expenses on a regular basis to avoid piling everything up at the end.
+But you should sort through your photography business expenses regularly.
 This is how I handle my business bookkeeping: